Teen volunteer opportunities are the best way to imbibe the values of empathy and responsibility in them.

 6. Join the American Red Cross

 The American Red Cross is an organization that provides disaster relief, emergency assistance, and disaster preparedness education.
-Volunteering with American Red Cross is a rewarding experience that allows your teen to utilize their talents to serve the community.
+Volunteering with the American Red Cross is a rewarding experience that allows your teen to utilize their talents to serve the community.
 It is also a great way to teach them the importance of work.

 7. Volunteer at a local hospital